Buying and Selling During a Decline

 Recourse vs. Non-Recourse Loans

-Loans used to purchase real estate assets can be either recourse loans or non-recourse loans.
+Loans used to purchase real estate assets, be it to acquire Luxury Pool Villas for Sale in Hua Hin Thailand or just a for a slatternly house down the block, can be either recourse loans or non-recourse loans.
 A recourse loan is one where the lender can sue the borrower for any amount owed in the terms of the loan contract.
 As with foreclosure laws, whether a loan is recourse or non-recourse varies from state to state.
 In California, all purchase money mortgages are non-recourse loans.
 In most states, including California, all refinances, home equity lines of credit or other loans not used to purchase the property will be recourse loans.
 This distinction becomes very important in a foreclosure or short sale.
 If a loan is non-recourse, the lender cannot collect from the borrower for deficiency under any circumstances.
 The sale and closing of the property is the end of the matter: the debt does not survive.
 If the loan is a recourse loan the lender may have the right under certain circumstances to go after the borrowers assets after a foreclosure.
 This depends on whether the foreclosure was judicial or non-judicial.